ajaincertinia/asist/docs/index.md

 - 👾 32 rules covering XSS, Sharing clauses, hardcoded secrets, and some more obscure pitfalls, all aligned with Salesforce security best practices
 - 🖋️ Supports custom regex rules in config and standard rule overrides
 - ✅ False positive management with comments or annotations
 - ⚙️ VSCode extension for scanning as you code!
-See the [extension README](#vs-code-extension) for more details
+See the [extension](#vs-code-extension) for more details
 - 💻 Multi-platform, multi-architecture (tested on Mac Intel, Mac Silicon, Windows, and Linux)
 - 🚫 Respects .gitignore and .forceignore by default
 - 🧩 YAML or JSON config, and JSON output for programmatic processing 😎